 Oberammergau Passion Play 2020

-In 2020, Odyssey will offer four small group tours of Europe that will include the Oberammergau passion play 2020.
-As part of the the four departures that are limited to 12 people, we learn about the traditions of this magical Bavarian Alpine village and the experience associated with the Oberammergau Passion Play.
+In 2020, Odyssey will offer three small group tours of Europe that will include the Oberammergau Passion Play: Contemporary Germany, The Habsburgs, and our Berlin tour.
+This article is written as a backgrounder for these tours, where we will learn about the fascinating traditions of this Bavarian Alpine village and the experiences associated with the Oberammergau Passion Play.

-Bavaria was for centuries an independent Alpine Kingdom within the Holy Roman Empire.
-Now very much part of a modern, unified Germany, its proud traditions and heritage are still apparent.
-Nowhere is this more evident than in the small village of Oberammergau with its ten-yearly Passion Play first performed in 1634.
-The Passion Play
+Bavaria was for centuries an independent Kingdom within the Holy Roman Empire.
+While today it is very much part of a modern, unified Germany, its proud traditions and heritage are nonetheless still apparent.
+Nowhere is this more evident than in the passion play tradition of Oberammergau.

 Try to imagine the world of Medieval Christendom.
-For its inhabitants throughout those thousand years or more the greatest drama of all, the sublime action, was the sacrifice of Christ for man’s salvation.
+For its inhabitants, the greatest drama of all was the sacrifice of Christ for man’s salvation.
 They firmly believed that it was the ultimate truth and the central fact of history.

 This drama was replayed, so to speak, every time Mass was celebrated in their chapels, churches, abbeys and cathedrals.
 The Mass, or the celebration of the Lord’s Supper, is a kind of re-enactment of the passion of Christ, his death and his resurrection.
 The Mass was therefore the supreme liturgical drama.